-This may sound a bit odd, but I couldn’t tell you how to write stand-up comedy “jokes” that would actually work on stage if my mom was being held hostage and here’s why:
+This may sound a bit odd, but I couldn’t tell you how to write stand-up comedy “jokes” that would actually work on stage if my mom was being held hostage.

-There is a HUGE difference between trying to “write” jokes from a blank piece of paper and “writing down” and structuring what you want to say and express to an audience, specifically because:
+There is a HUGE difference between trying to “write” jokes out of thin air from a blank piece of paper and “writing down” and structuring what you want to say and express to an audience.

 1. We are taught to write much differently than the way we actually talk and express ourselves verbally.

 Question: Do you have the sense of humor you have and develop the ability to make others laugh from learning how to write and passing written notes to people to get laughs?

 The answer is NO you did not.
 You developed your comedy talent from countless live and in-person interactions you have had with others since you were a very small child.

 Which ties into the next fact which is…